richardsamuels/take-back-control/README.md

 If you really need to, you can click the "It's important" button to see the content.

+## Privacy
-Privacy: no data is collected by this extension for storage by the developer.
+No data is collected by this extension by the developer.

-Your browser's synced settings feature will allow you to share settings across all logged in instances of that browser
+If your browser is configured to synchronize addon settings, this feature will be used to share settings across all logged in instances of that browser.
+You should review your browser's privacy policy.

 ## Future Work

 _in descending priority_

 - Fix the Select All.
 It should uncheck if you deactivate one item in the list
-- Firefox Mobile (possibly combine with make less ugly?)
+- Firefox Mobile
 - Balance: allow the users to give themself a timed reprieve from this extension without disabling it
 - Compunctation statement.
-Make the user apologize for wasting their life by writing a handful of words into a text box
+Make the user apologize for wasting their life by writing a handful of words into a text box (opt-in)
 - Dark mode support, especially on settings
-- Offer feature to trigger anti-doomscroll wall after measuring time on page instead of scrolling (User configurable)
+- Offer feature to trigger anti-doomscroll wall after measuring time on page instead of scrolling (opt-in)
 - Make Options/Popover less ugly
 - The Whitelist/Blacklist/Messages list all rely on copy pasted code.
 Fix that!
 - Import and Export of settings

-## Build Instructions (for Production Extension)
+## Build Instructions (for Production Extension & Addon Review)

 This repo assumes that `make`, `yarn`, `zip`, and `tar` are available on the path.